kubeflow/training-operator/README.md

 replica (i.e. master, worker, and parameter server).
 The status provides relevant information such as the number of replicas in various states.

-Using a TPR gives users the ability to create and manage TF Jobs just like builtin K8s resources.
+Using a CRD gives users the ability to create and manage TF Jobs just like builtin K8s resources.
 For example to create a job

 ```